cobaweel/usda/README.md

 =================================

 The USDA Nutrient database comes in a very odd file format.
-This project contains a Python script that transforms it into a Python "pickle" file and a JSON file, as well as the resulting files.
+This project contains a Python script that transforms it into a number of useful file formats.
+It also includes the results of that transformation, so you don't have to do it yourself.

-I have skipped the "abbreviated file", which is simply a flattening (denormalization) of a subset of what the other files contain into a single table, and the
+Formats currently available:

+   * CSV (According to Python's idea of "Excel dialect")
+   * JSON
+   * Python pickle file
+   * SQLITE3 database

 The original source for the whole thing is: